istadem2077/dsa210-project-rlcs/README.md

 3.  **Run Analysis:**
     Ensure you have `frames.parquet` and `games.parquet` in the folder, then run `2_analysis.ipynb`.
 The output of the data is already there, but you can run it yourself as well.
 4.  **View Results:**
-    Check the console for the P-Value and the `plots/` folder for the visualizations.
+    Check the cell outputs for the P-Value/T-statistics and the `plots/` folder for the visualizations.